rrra/www/content/post/2019/january-minutes.md

 * Motion passed

 ### Librarian's report
-* Bag of old Radio Flyer magazines presented (donated?) to the library
+* :new: Bag of old Radio Flyer magazines donated to the library

 ## Regular Agenda